YuriODev/python-yuriodev-01-simple-data-types/exercises/README.md

 6. **Exercise 11: Bill Denominations** - Focuses on minimizing the number of bills returned for a given amount using specific denominations.

 Each exercise is designed to test different aspects of problem-solving, from simple arithmetic to more complex calculations and logical reasoning.
 While none of the problems are classified as Hard, they collectively offer a comprehensive review of essential programming and mathematical concepts.

+Overall, the estimated completion time for the exercises ranges from 5 minutes for the simplest tasks to 20 minutes for the more complex ones.
+This gives an average expected time of approximately 10-15 minutes per exercise, depending on the student's prior knowledge and experience.

+# Checking Your Score with Autograder 📝

+GitHub Classroom's autograder provides immediate feedback on your exercises.
+Each exercise is worth points based on its complexity, with a total of `90` points available across all exercises.

+When you commit and push your solution, GitHub Actions will run tests on your code.
+If all tests for an exercise pass, you will be awarded the full points for that exercise.
+If some tests fail, partial points may be awarded.

+The workflow will run all tests, even if some fail.
+The total score will be shown in the workflow output as `points scored/total points available`.
+For example, if you see `10/90`, it means you've successfully completed the first problem worth `10` points.

+Please note that the workflow will show as failed if any test fails, even if you've successfully solved some problems.
+Look for the points tally in the output to see your score.

+Remember, practice makes perfect!
+If you don't pass all tests the first time, review your code, make improvements, and try again.
+You can push new changes as many times as you need.